tumikole/tumi/_posts/2021-04-06-global-and-local-scope.md

 Local variables must be explicitly declared, either as parameters to a script function (here), or with the LOCAL statement (here).
 They are used to clearly pass parameters to functions, or as temporary "scratch space" for a function without the side effects of global variable modification.

 A local variable with the same name as another in-scope variable will have precedence over the outer variable.

+## Global Scope

+global scope is the scope that contains, and is visible in, all other scopes.
+In client-side JavaScript, the global scope is generally the web page inside which all the code is being executed.

+## Local scope

+is a characteristic of variables that makes them local (i.e., the variable name is only bound to its value within a scope which is not the global scope).